Animal (journal)

-Animal: An International Journal of Animal Bioscience is a scientific journal established February 2007 and published monthly by Cambridge University Press.
-It is owned by the British Society of Animal Science, the Institut national de recherche pour l’agriculture, l’alimentation et l’environnement, and the European Association for Animal Production.
+Animal: The International Journal of Animal Bioscience is a scientific journal established February 2007 and published monthly by Elsevier.
+It is owned by the British Society of Animal Science, the Institut national de recherche pour l’agriculture, l’alimentation et l’environnement, and the European Federation of Animal Science.
+Associated parties include IRTA, Agroscope, and Wageningen University & Research.

+The journal publishes the best, innovative and cutting-edge science that relates to animals (farmed or managed) used for animal production, and that is relevant to whole animal outcomes, and/or to animal management practices.

 It is a merger of three journals: